ojon/JumpClass/README.md

 JumpClass
 =========

-An ipython notebook biomechanical analysis of vertical jump
+An ipython notebook about vertical jump.

+Here